Atsuko Ikeda

 Atsuko Ikeda (池田 厚子, Ikeda Atsuko), formerly Atsuko, Princess Yori (順宮厚子内親王, Yori-no-miya Atsuko Naishinnō), is the fourth daughter of Emperor Shōwa and Empress Kōjun.
 As such, she is the older sister of Emperor Emeritus Akihito and paternal aunt of Emperor Naruhito.
 She married Takamasa Ikeda, a man from outside the imperial dynasty, on 10 October 1952; as a result, she gave up her imperial title and left the Japanese imperial family, as required by law.
-Later, she served as the most sacred priestess (saishu) of the Ise Grand Shrine between 1988 and 2017.
-In April 2024 the former princess adopted Motohiro Nozu CEO of Kabaya.
+Later, she served as the supreme priestess (saishu) of the Ise Grand Shrine between 1988 and 2017.

 Biography

 Princess Atsuko was born at the Tokyo Imperial Palace on 7 March 1931, her father is the Emperor Showa (Hirohito), her mother is the Empress Kōjun.
 Her childhood appellation was Yori-no-miya (順宮).
 She had three elder sisters, the Princess Shigeko Teru-no-miya, the Princess Sachiko Hisa-no-miya (died as a baby) and the Princess Kazuko Taka-no-miya.

 As with her elder two sisters, she was not raised by her biological parents, but by a succession of court ladies at a separate palace built for her and her elder sisters in the Marunouchi district of Tokyo.
 She graduated from the Gakushūin Peer's School, and was also tutored along with her siblings in English language by an American tutor, Elizabeth Gray Vining, during the Allied occupation of Japan following World War II.
 She graduated from Gakushuin University Women's College in March 1952.